MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/dfs-replication/dfsr-overview.md

 :::image type="content" source="./media/dfsr-overview.gif" alt-text="Image that shows a replication group with a connection between two members that each have replicated folders." border="false":::

-A replicated folder is a folder that stays synchronized on each member in a group.
+A _replicated folder_ stays synchronized on each member in a group.
 In the figure, there are two replicated folders: Projects and Proposals.
 As the data changes in each replicated folder, the changes are replicated across connections between the members of the replication group.
 The connections between all members form the replication topology.

 Creating multiple replicated folders in a single replication group simplifies the process of deploying replicated folders.
 The topology, schedule, and bandwidth throttling for the replication group are applied to each replicated folder.
 To deploy more replicated folders, you can run the Dfsradmin.exe tool or use a wizard to define the local path and permissions for the new replicated folder.

 Each replicated folder has unique settings, such as file and subfolder filters.
 The settings let you filter out different files and subfolders for each replicated folder.

 The replicated folders stored on each member can be located on different volumes in the member, and the replicated folders don't need to be shared folders or part of a namespace.
-However, the DFS Management snap-in makes it easy to share replicated folders and optionally publish them in an existing namespace.
+However, the DFS Management snap-in simplifies sharing replicated folders and optionally publishing them in an existing namespace.

 ## Deploy and manage DFS Replication